Tanq16/kaname/README.md

 ```

 > [!NOTE]
 > You can use any Font Awesome icon class for the `icon` field.
-The `name` of a parameter should match the command-line flag your script expects (e.g., `--input-file`).
+Also, the `name` of a parameter should match the command-line flag your script expects (e.g., `--input-file`).